Georgia FFY 2024 RFP

-Only those agencies, groups and organizations who had a representative attend training are eligible to apply for a FY2023 highway safety grant.
+Only those agencies, groups and organizations who had a representative attend one of the application training workshops are eligible to apply for a FY2024 highway safety grant.
+The training videos are posted to help workshop attendees when they are writing their application.
 Applicants who have questions or need assistance are asked to contact GOHS Deputy Director Jimmy Sumner at 404-656-6996.

 GRANT MANAGEMENT CENTER HELP